paritytech/research/docs/Polkadot/protocols/block-production/Babe.md

 Security over 3 years with probability 0.99656794973

-Resistant to network delay of 2.79659722222 seconds and clock drift of 0.198402777778 seconds per sync-epoch
+Resistant to network delay of 2.79659722222 seconds and clock drift of 0.198402777778 seconds per sync epoch

 -~~~~~~~~~~~~~~ Common Prefix Property ~~~~~~~~~~~~~~